-- 1. The Governing Body will ensure that the School creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject or identify people who might abuse children. - 2.
-The School will follow the procedures set out in Part 3: Safer Recruitment.
+- 1. As a Governing Body, we well ensure the school creates a culture of safer recruitment and as part of that adopt recruitment procedures that help deter, reject, or identify people who might abuse children. - 2.
+Our school will follow the procedures set out in Part 3: Safer Recruitment.
 Keeping Children Safe in Education, September 2023.
 This includes ensuring taking up references for each shortlisted candidate before interview and ensuring that at least one member of any appointing panel, including at shortlisting, will have attended safer recruitment training. - 3.
-The School recognises that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit/scrutiny. - 4.
-The School will take advice from human resources/legal services where necessary.
+We recognise that it is good practice to record the details of the member of staff who is safer recruitment trained within the selection process to enable subsequent audit / scrutiny. - 4.
+We will take advice from human resources / legal services where necessary.

-Single Central Record
+6.15 Single Central Record

-- 1. The School will ensure that it maintains a single central record in line with Part 3, of Keeping Children Safe in Education 2023. - 2.
-The School will remind all staff, at least annually, that they must immediately bring to the attention of the Headteacher any material changes in circumstances or other information of relevance. - 3.
-The School is aware that in realtion to supply teachers, it must obtain written notification from any agency, or third-party organisation who the School is using, that the organisation has carried out the checks (in respect of the enhanced DBS certificate, written notification that confirms the certificate has been obtained by either the employment business or another such business), on an individual who will be working at the School. - 4.
-Where any supply position requires a barred list check, the School recognises that this must be obtained by the agency or third party prior to the School appointing the individual. - 5.
-The School is aware of the checks that must be undertaken for trainee or student teachers, and will make sure, depending on circumstances, that either the School or training provider will undertake all relevant checks. - 6.
-The School will always check that the person presenting themselves for work from a supply or other agency is the same person on whom the checks have been made. - 7.
-If there is any doubt that all relevant checks have not been completed then the person whom the checks relate to will not be allowed to engage in any regulated activity at the School.
+- 1. We will ensure that our school maintains a single central record in line with Part 3, of Keeping Children Safe in Education 2023. - 2.
+We will remind all staff, at least annually, that they must, straightaway, bring to the attention of the headteacher any material changes in circumstances or other information of relevance. - 3.
+For supply teachers, we are aware that we must obtain written notification from any agency, or third-party organisation who we are using, that the organisation has carried out the checks (in respect of the enhanced DBS certificate, written notification that confirms the certificate has been obtained by either the employment business or another such business), on an individual who will be working at our school. - 4.
+Where any supply position requires a barred list check, we recognise that this must be obtained by the agency or third party prior to our school appointing the individual. - 5.
+We are aware of the checks that must be undertaken for trainee or student teachers, and will make sure, depending on circumstances, that either the school or training provider will undertake all relevant checks. - 6.
+Our school will always check that the person presenting themselves for work from a supply or other agency is the same person on whom the checks have been made.